 To treat skin conditions such as wrinkles, scars, and eczema, you can use a red LED wand, a red light therapy panel, and an LED face mask.

-For wound healing the best devices are a red light therapy torch (for spot healing) or a small red light therapy panel.
+For wound healing, the best devices are a red light therapy torch (for spot healing) or a small red light therapy panel.

 For pain relief, the best devices are red light therapy wraps and large LED light therapy panels.